Canada Tonight

 Canada Tonight is a Canadian television newscast which aired on stations owned by Western International Communications (WIC) from 1993 to 2001.
 It was produced out of the studio of CHAN-TV (BCTV) in Burnaby, British Columbia.
-There were two versions of the newscast; the one seen outside BC was anchored by Tony Parsons, and the one seen in that province was anchored by Bill Good.
-The BC version, seen only on BCTV, featured more stories related to Vancouver and BC, as well as local weather and some national news reports sourced from CTV, which WIC's other stations were unable to use.
+There were two versions of the newscast; the one seen outside British Columbia was anchored by Tony Parsons, and the one seen in that province was anchored by Bill Good.
+The British Columbia version, seen only on BCTV, featured more stories related to Vancouver and British Columbia, as well as local weather and some national news reports sourced from CTV, which WIC's other stations were unable to use.

 History

-As a charter CTV affiliate, BCTV had carried the network's Toronto-based national newscast.
+As a charter CTV affiliate, British Columbia Television had carried the network's Toronto-based national newscast.
 However, the late night time slot for CTV National News was seen by BCTV as a competitive disadvantage against the early evening network newscasts on the U.S. television networks, in particular the CBS Evening News with Walter Cronkite.
 After failing to convince CTV to introduce a suppertime national newscast, BCTV decided in the mid-1970s to instead retool its own early evening local newscast into the News Hour, presented by Tony Parsons.
 News Hour later became the most-watched newscast in the region, and remains so to this day.

 Executives at BCTV also perceived a Toronto-bias in the production of CTV National News, and as such continued to push for a Vancouver-based national newscast.
 The station produced pilots for CTV's board in 1990; however, the proposal was turned down by the network.
 As a result, WIC decided in 1993 to launch its own early evening semi-national newscast, Canada Tonight.
 The newscast was a joint production of BCTV and WIC's recently acquired CHCH in Hamilton, Ontario, and was co-anchored by Tony Parsons and CHCH's Donna Skelly; it also aired on WIC's independent stations in Alberta.
 However, as BCTV, CITV in Edmonton and CHCH were all uplinked to satellite by Cancom (now Shaw Broadcast Services) for nationwide distribution, this meant many could watch the program via their cable companies (if they carried one of the three stations outside of their primary areas, as a superstation) or satellite dishes, thus expanding the newscast's reach.

 The program originally aired at 7 p.m.
 Eastern Time and ran for an hour.
 However, performance was poor in the Toronto market.
 Co-anchor Skelly did not even appear in the first broadcast until nearly 20 minutes in, while the two-city production was often affected by technical problems and satellite issues.
 On January 31, 1994, CHCH retooled its evening news lineup, which directly affected Canada Tonight; the program moved to 6:30 p.m. and was cut back to 30 minutes.
 Parsons became the sole anchor, while Skelly moved off the show and began anchoring The Evening News, a half-hour provincial news program that preceded Canada Tonight on CHCH.